12 What Makes Good Requirements?

 • Stage 4: Identify any dependencies that might exist.

-• Stage 5: Estimate the amount of time it would take one developer to implement each requirement.
+• Stage 5: Estimate the time one developer would need to implement each requirement.

 This clearly will take time and a great deal of patience.
 It also will require interaction with the client to verify that we understand the problem as they have described it to us.
-In fact, interacting with the client on a regular basis will prove beneficial in the long run, because it will allow us to identify any issues with our understanding of the problem prior to implementing anything.
+Interacting with the client regularly will prove beneficial in the long run, because it will allow us to identify any issues with our understanding of the problem before implementing anything.

 Review Questions